qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 simple text editor, either a app on your computer or from within RStudio.
 For very large datasets this is not advisable - files may take a very long time to open and may even crash your computer.
-Such large files may have documentation explaining their format, or you may need to use the `head` function to just look at the first part of the file.
+Such large files may have documentation explaining their format, or you may need to use the `head` function to look at just the first part of the file.

 > ## Challenge 1
 >
 > Use RStudio “Files” window, your text editor of choice, or a spreadsheet
 > program to open and review the data file gallstones.csv (do not overwrite
 > the file by saving afterwards).
 Briefly discuss with your neighbour the
-> meaning of the headers and the nature of the data in each field
+> meaning of the headers and the nature of the data in each field.
 > > ## Solution to challenge 1
 > >
 > > The field contents are as follows: